StefanoBelli/serverless-data-pipeline/README.md

  $ ./deploy
  ~~~

- 3. Looking at the output log, take note of the API endpoint
+ 3. Looking at the output log, take note/copy of the API endpoint

  4. Navigate to the injector built executable folder:
  ~~~